crissandrageorge/syslib/creating-bare-bones-OPAC-pt1.md

 -Tested out MySQL queries, stored results, then closed the connections -Now, we are going to use a different PHP code to create a search system that will allow us to retrieve results based on the MySQL Query, which is closely mimicking an OPAC
 -ultimately, we are creating a means to search this Books Table
+- connects the table to then the html functioning